camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/slack.md

 ---
 id: slack
 title: Slack connector
-description: The Slack connector allows you to send messages to channels or users in your Slack workspace from your BPMN process.
+description: Send messages to channels or users in your Slack workspace from your BPMN process.
 ---

 The **Slack connector** allows you to send messages to channels or users in your [Slack](https://slack.com) workspace from your BPMN process.